bigcommerce/stencil-cli/README.md

 If you need any help or experience any bugs, please create a GitHub issue in this repository.

 ## Release stencil-cli
-In order to release stencil-cli you should first use the `Squash and merge` option on GitHub, This step is important for generating the `CHANGELOG.md` file.
+In order to release stencil-cli you should first use the `Squash and merge` option on GitHub, This step is important for generating the `CHANGELOG.md` file with the pr link attached (if not using `Squash and merge`, the changes will be logged only with links to the commits).
 After the changes are merged to master, pull the latest to your local environment, run `gulp release` and follow the prompts.
 NOTE: It is required that all commit messages follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) structure.

 ## License